Relativistic magnetohydrodynamics in the early Universe: Friedmann--Lema itre--Robertson--Walker background

 where we have recovered the curvature $k$ in the metric tensor (cf.~\cite{Weinberg:1972kfs,Kolb:1990vq,Baumann_2022,Rezzolla:2013dea} for details).
 The Ricci scalar is

 We note that $R_{ij} \propto g_{ij}$ and $R_{i0} = 0$ are expected based on homogeneity and isotropy.
 The non-zero terms of the Einstein tensor are

 Finally, the stress-energy tensor of the Universe can be obtained taking into account homogeneity and isotropy at large scales.
-Hence, $T_{0i} = 0$, and $T_{ij} \propto g_{ij} = m \, \bar p \, g_{ij}$ is the isotropic pressure tensor.
-Furthermore, $T_{00} = \bar \rho$ is the background energy density.
+Hence, $T_{0i} = 0$, and $T_{ij} = \bar p \, g_{ij}$ is the isotropic pressure tensor.
+Furthermore, $T_{00} = \bar \rho \, g_{00}$ is the background energy density.
 In the reference frame of the Hubble observer $U^\mu = (1, {\pmb 0})/a$, the covariant stress-energy tensor is

-This stress-energy tensor corresponds to the one for a perfect fluid\footnote{A perfect fluid is a fluid composed by particles in local thermal equilibrium described by a Maxwell-Boltzmann distribution function $f_0$.} with $\bar p$ and $\bar \rho$ denoting the average pressure and energy density in the Universe as a function of time, which will be determined by the particle content at each time.
+This stress-energy tensor corresponds to the one for a perfect fluid\footnote{A perfect fluid is a fluid composed by particles in local thermal equilibrium described, for classical subrelativistic systems, by a Maxwell-Boltzmann distribution function $f_0$ (see \Sec{viscosity}), and it is the required description to satisfy the homogeneity and isotropy of the Universe at large scales.} with $\bar p$ and $\bar \rho$ denoting the average pressure and energy density in the Universe as a function of time, which will be determined by the particle content at each time.
 For an equation of state with a constant ratio of pressure to density, $\bar p = w \bar \rho$, the Universe can be considered to be dominated by massive dust particles (matter domination) with $w = 0$, by massless particles (radiation domination) with $w = \onethird$, or by dark energy with $w = - 1$, which is equivalent to introducing a cosmological constant $\Lambda$.
-A dark energy contribution is necessary to explain the accelerated rate of expansion of the Universe observed at present time, and it corresponds to a constant stress-energy tensor $T^\munu = - m \, \rho_{\rm vac} \, g^\munu$.
+A dark energy contribution is necessary to explain the accelerated rate of expansion of the Universe observed at present time, corresponding to a homogeneous, negative pressure in the stress-energy tensor $T^\munu = - m \, \rho_{\rm vac} \, g^\munu$.
 A vacuum energy has been estimated in quantum field theory (QFT), however, its estimate differs by many orders of magnitude with respect to the observed critical energy density of the Universe at present time, $\rho_{\rm vac}^{\rm QFT}/\rho_\crit^0 \sim 10^{56}$ \cite{Weinberg:2008zzc}.
-Hence, the exact origin of dark energy is unclear.
+Hence, the origin of dark energy is still an unsolved problem.

-Einstein field equations automatically imply the conservation of the stress-energy tensor as $D_\mu G^\munu = 0$ and, hence,
+Einstein field equations automatically imply the conservation of the stress-energy tensor as $G^\munu\covderT{\mu} = 0$ and, hence,